Composition at Bristol

 In the first year, everyone does some composition, both acoustic and studio.
 Acoustic composition is taught mainly in workshops, where students learn to compose for different combinations of instruments and to direct performances of their own and each other’s pieces.
 Studio composition is taught in classes and students have access to workstations in the department to complete their assignments.

 In the second and final years, composition is completely optional, so if composing is not the thing for you, then you don’t have to do it.
 But if you do, there are plenty of options available.
 In the second year, composers can choose units which introduce all kinds of techniques for extending and developing your ideas, as well as making you familiar with lots of different contemporary repertoires and music from the recent past.
-As well as learning to compose contemporary western art music, students can learn orchestration, composing for screen media, music recording and production, and composing for live electronics.
+Students can learn to compose and/or analyse contemporary western art music, music for screen media, and live electronic music.
+They can also learn orchestration, and music recording and production.

 In the final year, composers can choose a shorter composition option or a longer one across the whole year.
 At the end of the first term, student performers play and record the coursework compositions, which can then be revised before they are marked.
 Students choosing the longer composition option go on to write a piece on a more ambitious scale, perhaps for orchestra or large ensemble.
 This part of the course is supervised individually.